import jax

 x = nn.Dense(output_size, name="dense2")(x)

-return x
+x return x

-If you are porting models from PyTorch, or prefer explicit definition and separation of submodules, setup may suit. nn.compact may be best for reducing duplication, writing code that looks closer to mathematical notation, or if you are using shape inference (parameters dependant on shapes of inputs unknown at initialization).
+may be best for reducing duplication, writing code that looks closer to mathematical notation, or if you are using shape inference (parameters dependant on shapes of inputs unknown at initialization).

 5.0.1 Flax modules

-Flax it easy to incorporate training techniques such as batch normalization and learning rate scheduling via the flax.linen.Module.
+Flax it easy to incorporate training techniques such as batch normalization and learning rate scheduling via the flax.linen.Module

 Here’s our simple multi-layer perceptron again: